StanfordGeospatialCenter/undermapped-spaces-2022/small_groups/small_group1.md

 # Small Group Instructions

+_We are running a little behind schedule, so please continue these conversations later on today!_

 ## 1. Introduce yourself

 Let folks know who and where you are, what you do, and your pronouns.